 4. Establish a Brand

-As you start to develop your directory, you should make it your goal to make a name for yourself, and establish your site as the leading media vehicle for your area of interest.
+As you start to develop your revenue-generating online directories, you should make it your goal to make a name for yourself, and establish your site as the leading media vehicle for your area of interest.
 If you’re developing a Ski Resort Directory, you should be known as the “go-to source” for skiing information.
 If you are creating a local search site, you should make a name for yourself locally and be the voice of your town, someone who has the finger on the pulse of what’s going on in the area, day in and day out.

 Developing a brand is similar to putting a personality on your business or project.
 Align your brand with the things you learned from your research and your value proposition.

 Listings are the building blocks of your directory and the bulk of the data that will drive future visitors and sponsors.
 You should heavily, but honestly populate your directory as best you can.
-Fill your site with the type of listings that you want your site to be the main resource for. eDirectory’s “Claim this Listing” feature will allow these listing/business owner’s to claim them at any time and become paying members of your site if they want to edit or promote their information.
+Fill your site with the type of listings that you want your site to be the main resource for. eDirectory’s “Claim this Listing” feature will allow these listing/business owners to claim them at any time and become paying members of your site if they want to edit or promote their information.

-Speaking of SEO, its now time to move away from the planning and setup phase of your directory and onto the marketing and promotional aspects that will drive traffic and help you start generating revenue.
+Speaking of SEO, it’s now time to move away from the planning and setup phase of your directory and onto the marketing and promotional aspects that will drive traffic and help you start generating revenue.

-Search Engine Optimization, or SEO as it is more commonly called, can be a daunting task and confuse even the most tech savvy of business owners.
+Search Engine Optimization, or SEO as it is more commonly called, can be a daunting task and confuse even the most tech-savvy of business owners.
 SEO can be made simpler if you focus on just a few key factors for optimizing your site.

 a.
 General Setup